Roll-Rumble/Stones/video-plan.md

 - Explain what the game is and what features it has.
 - Background video will be of people playing the game

-## Overall System Architecture 20-30 secs) - Noam
+## Overall System Architecture (20-30 secs) - Noam
 - explain the overall basics of the system
-- Background will be Noams diagram
+- Background will be Noam's diagram

 ## Hardware (40-50 sec) - Petr
 - Explain hardware implementation- hardware filtering